 Through selective felling and thinning, approximately 12,000 tonnes of timber will be produced every year from 2012-2016.
 This timber will be allocated to a number of uses, ranging from construction through to biofuel provision.

 The use of our forest as an important recreational destination sees over 600,000 visits a year, mainly to The Look Out visitor centre near Bracknell.

-This site is also host to a 'Go Ape' high wire course, cycle hire facility and mountain biking courses.
+This forest is also home to a 'Go Ape' high wire course.

 Swinley forest in the south of the estate forms part of the Thames Valley Special Protection Area.
 This area is designated for its heath land habitats which support a rich population of ground nesting birds including nightjars and Dartford warblers.